 - Juice of 1 lime

-- Transfer the puree to a 2-quart pot and bring to a boil.
+- Transfer the puree to a 2-quart pot and bring it to a boil.
 Add the salt and optional maple syrup.
 Cook for 10 minutes.

 - While the jalapeño mixture is cooking, rinse the food processor.
 Add habanero peppers and pulse until diced.
-Add vinegar and lime juice, and puree until smooth.
+Add vinegar and lime juice and puree until smooth.